StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Empirical Study on TSGs

 Our analysis of the TSG characteristics, as shown in Fig. \ref{fig:combined_distributions} (a) and (b), reveals key insights into their size and structure.
 The token distribution (a) shows that most TSGs contain approximately 3K tokens (with the GPT-4o tokenizer), while some outliers can exceed 10K tokens.
 In terms of structure, our analysis reveals that the majority of TSGs in our dataset consist of 5-15 steps, with some complex guides reaching up to 30 steps.
 For example, the TSG illustrated in Fig. \ref{fig:example_tsg} contains 9 steps or sub-steps.

 Upon reviewing the TSGs, a noteworthy characteristic is the independence of many of their steps.
 In the example TSG from Fig. \ref{fig:example_tsg}, the SRE must assess different possibilities: a known issue, code changes, or an upstream service problem.
 All these assessments could be performed concurrently, especially when a team of SREs is collaborating.
 Although authors often present these steps sequentially, this may not be a strict requirement.

-As another example, an SRE might need to assess multiple metrics before drawing a conclusion, which could be done simultaneously.
+We systematically analyzed the TSG corpus for parallelization opportunities, defined by an absence of data dependencies and sequential constraints between steps.
+Our analysis reveals that $\sim$46\% of the TSGs in our study exhibit potential for concurrency, distributed across four categories, shown in Fig. \ref{fig:parallelization_opportunities}: (1) \textit{Independent Paths} (IP, $\sim$40.5\%), representing diagnostic branches—such as known issues and service health checks—that can be explored concurrently; (2) \textit{Multiple Data Sources} (MD, $\sim$28.6\%), involving parallel queries to disparate data sources; (3) \textit{Multiple Analysis Types} (MA, $\sim$26.2\%), comprising different analytical dimensions of the same data processed simultaneously; and (4) \textit{Loop Iterations} (LI, $\sim$4.8\%), involving repeated queries with varying parameters.
+The prevalence of these categories across nearly half of the analyzed TSGs confirms that parallelization is a pervasive characteristic.

 This observation offers a significant opportunity to reduce diagnosis latency through the parallel execution of independent steps, which we shall discuss further in Sec. \ref{subsec:parallelization}.